zacharyy/GraphicsGroupProjects/PA7/README.md

 The code for this project should be taken from THIS repository.

-This project build of off all previous projects from this course as it involves creating a simulation of the Solar System using affine trasformations to manipulate planets and moons, model loading to load in planets and moons, texture loading to add detail to planets and moons, and user interaction that can change aspects of the simulation.
+This project builds off of all previous projects from this course as it involves creating a simulation of the Solar System using affine trasformations to manipulate planets and moons, model loading to load in planets and moons, texture loading to add detail to planets and moons, and user interaction that can change aspects of the simulation.
 Data such as orbit velocity, rotation speed, diameter, and other data necessary to simulate the movement of planets and moons are stored in a new class called planet_object. planet_object is a child class of the object class used in previous projects but contains additional functions such as Update() which overrides the Update() function from the object class and GetPlanetSize() which returns the size of the planet when called.
 It also contains data for moons as well as a seperate update function for moons.
 To run the appliction enter ./PA7

 # Dependencies, Building, and Running